Fergus Bisset talks through the 100 things he loves most about the golf, from the 'secret' to a freshly opened packet of tees.

 The Sunday roll-up

-Highly sociable, yet fiercely competitive, the club roll-up is where you pit yourself against your closest golfing friends and rivals – Choice banter and great needle.
+Highly sociable, yet fiercely competitive, the club roll-up is where you pit yourself against your closest golfing friends and rivals.
+It presents a chance for choice banter and great needle.

 Beating a course that has previously beaten you